 For this reason, only the most environmentally friendly materials were used in the shelter’s construction, including Abodo Tundra timber cladding.

 It is only through perseverance and collaboration that the innovative vision for Waikeruru Ecosanctuary was realised.
 Landowners Dame Anne and Jeremy Salmond purchased the land with the idea of regenerating the native bush, planting new native trees and shrubs, cleaning the waterways that run through it, and reestablishing the valley as a place for nature to thrive.

 The sanctuary has been a success but is a continuous work in progress, as the impact of human beings continues to encroach on its borders.
 This is why the Welcome Shelter is such an important part of the vision, acting as a venue for educating and exemplifying to visitors how we can better cohabitate with the rest of the natural world.

-Architect Sarosh Mulla not only designed the Welcome Shelter but also worked extensively alongside Dame Anne and Jeremy Salmond to make it happen.
+Architectural Designer Sarosh Mulla not only designed the Welcome Shelter but also worked extensively alongside Dame Anne and Jeremy Salmond to make it happen.
 Sarosh organised sponsorship and funding from many sources for the shelter’s materials and systems, and organised teams of volunteers for the build, which was in part prefabricated off-site.